onehilltech/gatekeeper/README.md

 ```

 The router definition above will expose the Gatekeeper routers at `/gatekeeper`.
 Lastly, define the routes you want to protect.
-For example, you can protect a
+For example, you can protect all
-all routes on a give path:
+routes on a give path.

 ```javascript
 // app/routers/IndexRouter.js